corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/corda-configuration-file.md

     If this option is missing, the local file system will be used to store private keys inside `JKS` key stores.

   * `cryptoServiceName`
         The name of HSM provider to be used.
-E.g.: `UTIMACO`, `GEMALTO_LUNA`, etc. Please see: :doc:`Crypto service configuration <cryptoservice-configuration>`.
+E.g.: `UTIMACO`, `GEMALTO_LUNA`, etc. Please see: [HSM support for legal identity keys](cryptoservice-configuration.md).
   * `cryptoServiceConf`
         Absolute path to HSM provider specific configuration which will contain everything necessary to establish connection with HSM.